Francis Wang Xueming

 Francis Wang Xueming (王学明 (王學明, Wang Xueming); October 4, 1910 – February 10, 1997) was a Chinese Catholic priest and Archbishop of the Roman Catholic Archdiocese of Suiyuan between 1951 and 1997.
 He was a member of the 6th and 7th National Committee of the Chinese People's Political Consultative Conference.

 Biography

 Wang was born in the town of Wang'aizhao, Dalad Banner, on October 4, 1910.
 He was ordained a priest on July 28, 1935.

 On August 19, 1951, the Holy See appointed him as Archbishop of the Roman Catholic Archdiocese of Suiyuan to replace Louis Morel, who resigned.
 He was consecrated on October 7.

+Wang was arrested in 1955, charged with ‘contact with foreigners’ and detained for two years; he was arrested again in 1968 and detained for six months, after which he left the church for ten years.
+During this time, there was pressure for Wang (and other clergy) to get married, which was against their clerical rules; there is no definite evidence that Wang ever married.
+He returned to his work as Archbishop in 1980.